Narmjep/EncryptorCMDL/README.md

 Another commandline tool that parses a text file to a C++ void function which couts the content.

 ## Build
-Use CMake to build this project
+Use CMake to build the projects